 Ms Enoch amplified her objection as set out on page 17 of the agenda.
-She explained that as a business owner in the area the application would be detrimental to the area, would cause problems for people and regeneration would not happen with business like this in the area.
+She explained that as a business owner in the area she felt that the application would be detrimental to the area and would cause problems for people.
+Regeneration would not happen with business like this in the area.